-- Main vehicular ingress and egress to Ferodale Road to the north, with a new pedestrian and vehicle crossing proposed. - Main pedestrian access to Abundance Road. - Kiss and ride, and bus drop and pick up areas to Abundance Road (6 x parallel spaces). - New pedestrian wombat crossing to Abundance Road - 46 car parking spaces and three accessible car parking spaces. - 57 bicycle parking spaces. - Block A (Admin) consisting of administration and learning spaces. - Block B (Foodtech/Workshop) consisting of food technology rooms and workshops. - Block C (Hall) consisting of school hall to accommodate 1,000 students. - Central quad, one playing field, and one sports courtyard.
+- Main vehicular ingress and egress to Ferodale Road to the north, with a new pedestrian and vehicle crossing proposed. - Main pedestrian access to Abundance Road. - Kiss and ride drop off zone to Abundance Road (eight spaces) and Ferodale Road (four spaces). - Bus drop and pick up areas to Abundance Road (three spaces) and Ferodale Road (one space). - New pedestrian wombat crossing to Abundance Road - 46 car parking spaces and three accessible car parking spaces. - 57 bicycle parking spaces.

+- Block A (Admin) consisting of administration and learning spaces. - Block B (Foodtech/Workshop) consisting of food technology rooms and workshops. - Block C (Hall) consisting of school hall to accommodate 1,000 students. - Central quad, one playing field, and one sports courtyard.